 Tenant Protection Guidelines

 Tenants in California have protections from eviction under state and federal law, as well as under local laws in some cities and counties.
-This page describes protections under the following two new state laws: the Tenant, Homeowner, and Small Landlord Relief and Stabilization Act of 2020 (AB 3088), which took effect on August 31, 2020; and the COVID-19 Tenant Relief Act (SB 91), which took effect on February 1, 2021.
+This page describes protections under the new tenant relief laws.
 These laws protect tenants with a COVID-19-related financial impact from eviction for nonpayment of rent if the tenant provides the landlord with a signed declaration for financial distress.
 They also protect tenants from "no cause" evictions, meaning an eviction where the landlord does not state a reason.
 However, depending on your specific circumstances and where you live, you may have other protections from eviction that apply to you.
 If you receive an eviction notice from your landlord, you should speak with a lawyer as quickly as possible to find out what rules apply to your specific situation.
-SB 91 also provides financial assistance to qualifying tenants who are financially distressed and unable to pay some or all of their rent.
+The laws also provide financial assistance to qualifying tenants who are financially distressed and unable to pay some or all of their rent.

 We know that the COVID-19 pandemic has made it hard for many renters to pay their rent because they have lost their jobs, had their work hours reduced, or have had to stay home to care for family members.

-Last year, the Governor and Legislature worked together to pass AB 3088 which provides relief through January 31, 2021, for tenants experiencing COVID-19-related financial distress.
-Due to the ongoing pandemic and the substantial effect it continues to have on the economy, the Legislature passed and the Governor signed SB 91 which extends and expands the protections created by AB 3088.
-SB 91 extends the moratorium against evictions to June 30, 2021, extends the protections of “no cause” evictions, and makes financial assistance available to financially distressed qualifying landlords and tenants.
+Over the past year, the Governor and Legislature have worked together to pass several laws for tenants experiencing COVID-19-related financial distress.
+Due to the ongoing pandemic and the substantial effect it continues to have on the economy, the Legislature passed and the Governor signed laws which extend and expand critical protections.
+Regarding evictions, these laws extend the protections from “no cause” evictions, and makes financial assistance available to financially distressed qualifying landlords and tenants.

-Like its predecessor bill AB 3088, SB 91 contains many protections.
-Despite these protections, neither AB 3088 nor SB 91 eliminate the tenant’s obligation to pay their unpaid rent.
+Despite these protections, tenants still have an obligation to pay their unpaid rent.
 As such, the tenant will still owe back rent to their landlord.
-These bills only prevent the landlord from evicting a tenant who is unable to pay rent due to COVID-19 financial distress.
-Beginning July 1, 2021, landlords can take tenants to small claims court to recover unpaid rent debt regardless of how much the tenant owes.
+The laws only prevent the landlord from evicting a tenant who is unable to pay rent due to COVID-19 financial distress.
+Beginning November 1, 2021, landlords can take tenants to small claims court to recover unpaid rent debt regardless of how much the tenant owes.

 Here is what you need to know: